ehotinger/hackerrank/SolveMeFirstFP/README.md

     print (a + b)
 ```
 Last, we simply `print` the sum of `a` and `b`.
 Why we use `print` instead of `putStrLn`?
 Because it's a **number**.
 That's it!

-## Fsharp
-You may explain here...

-# EOF
-You may add your own solution with your own favorite language.
-Apologize for my bad English, I'm really glad if you want to correct it.